 Include relevant skills and achievements that demonstrate your ability to perform the duties of the job.
 Be sure to mention any certifications or licenses you hold.

 Don’t just say “I am an experienced nurse with excellent communication skills in the cover letter.
 Instead, describe how you have demonstrated those skills in previous jobs.

 If you worked as a nurse at a hospital, explain why you left and what you learned during your time there.

 In addition to describing your work history, it is also helpful to include contact information.
 This includes your email address, phone number, and mailing address.

-It’s also a good idea to include links to social media profiles such as Linkedin, Instagram, Facebook, and Twitter, where people can learn more about you.
+It is also a good idea to include links to social media profiles such as LinkedIn, Instagram, Facebook, and Twitter, where people can learn more about you.

 Lastly, be sure to proofread your nurse cover letter before submitting it.
 The last thing you want to do is to send it off and then discover it’s not up to scratch.